top of page

 3) To do as Jesus did

-When we follow this way of Jesus, we will find ourselves being saved to a radical new kind of life where we are becoming more like Jesus, where we have a new experience of heaven inside of us, and where we are saturated by God’s love and resurrection power.
+When we follow Jesus's example, we will be saved to a radical new kind of life in which we become more like Jesus, experience a new heaven inside of us, and are saturated by God’s love and resurrection power.

 Peter Carolane